Customer Dissatisfaction – How Do We Know?

 Business owners and uncertain managers have a dangerous false confidence.
 Specifically, they are guilty of thinking they KNOW customer satisfaction levels without supporting evidence.
 Researchers in a new study at the Kelley School of Business present a disconnect between these uncertain managers and their customers.
 More worryingly perhaps, is that managers do not understand the drivers behind customer satisfaction and loyalty.
 This means managers simply do not know customers satisfaction rates – but act as if they do!

 In fact, senior managers at top corporations often fail to understand the feedback and expectations of their customers.
 This is despite spending millions gathering data related to customer satisfaction.
 Gartner date from 10 years ago supports this.
 Particularly that:

 While 95% of US businesses collect customer feedback, only 10% of those actually did anything with it!

-The rest of the data is shown below.
+The rest of the data is below.
 Where does your business fall?

-For example, we have all been asked by the restaurant staff if everything is all right.
+For example, when you get asked by the restaurant staff if everything is all right.
 We invariably answer ‘Yes‘ – when we know the food is just dirt.
 Yet we say nothing and murmur – “It’s fine”.
 So the staff now thinks all is OK when we know we will never return, and may even complain online.
 Moreover, the first the management will hear of it is the day after without having an opportunity to fix the issue.
 Perhaps more importantly, it is too late to recover the unhappy, dissatisfied customer.

 Evidently, the uncertain managers are a danger to the well-being of the business.